by Amy Alexander, former admissions officer at Yale University

-I always tell students to think long and hard about what they share here, and to ask themselves if it is truly critical that they reveal or share this information.
+I always tell students to think long and hard about what they share here, and to ask themselves if it is truly critical that they share this information.
 Will it help the admissions officer get to know the student better?
 Will it be received positively?
 Ultimately, will it be beneficial to the student’s candidacy?
 Before submitting anything in this particular section, I advise the student to seek counsel from a teacher, guidance counselor, or advisor.
 What you share and how you reveal it are equally important factors—the attitude you portray in your writing says as much about you as the disclosure itself.
 It is important to discuss even your greatest challenges with positive forward thinking and an open mind.

 Despite misconceptions, Additional Information is not where you should showcase an achievement or award that you’ve already mentioned elsewhere on the application, justify a bad grade in a single class, whine about anything out of your control, be negative or boastful, or complain about a teacher or event.
 Instead, think of this as an opportunity to share something that does not fit anywhere else on the application.
-Typical examples include divorce, a death in the family, a serious illness, a lengthy interruption in school, a disciplinary issue, a learning disability, and other major life events.
+Typical examples include a death in the immediate family, a serious illness, a lengthy interruption in school, a disciplinary issue, a learning disability, and other major life events.